Brian Netto, Co-opted Governor

 Hunter Danskin is a strong supporter of high quality state education.

-Anne Clarke has served as a Parent Governor since 2013.
-She also serves as Governor at a Barnet Local Authority primary school and was a parent governor of a Camden primary for 5 years.
+Anne Clarke served as a Parent Governor from October 2013 to September 2021.
+She is a Governor at a Barnet Local Authority primary school and was a parent governor of a Camden primary for 5 years.

 Anne Clarke is a Councillor in Barnet’s Childs Hill Ward and has had a career in family and youth services.
 She is a core member of the Cricklewood Town Team, a body that works with residents and Brent, Barnet and Camden Councils to improve Cricklewood Town Centre and station.